Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/did/create.md

 While there exists many [DIDs](/docs/docs-section/appendix/glossary#did), this tutorial will focus only on `ethr` DID.
 At the moment, OpenAttestation only supports `ethr` DID.

 The creation of an `ethr` DID is identical to [the creation of a wallet](/docs/integrator-section/verifiable-document/ethereum/wallet), as it relies entirely on the ethereum architecture.
+If you already have a wallet, you can use the same one for this tutorial while ensuring the balance is sufficient.

-Once the wallet will be created, we will need to retrieve its private key.
+Next, we will need to retrieve the wallet private key.

 ## Running the wallet create command
    ```bash